mojaves-redhat/pytracemalloc/doc/index.rst

 Status of the module
 ====================

 pytracemalloc 1.0 contains patches for Python 2.7 and 3.3.
+The version 1.0beta1
-It has been tested on Linux.
+has been tested on Linux with Python 2.7 and 3.3: unit tests passed.

 Installation